anko/array-keyed-map/readme.md

 [`Symbol`](http://kangax.github.io/compat-table/es6/#test-Symbol)s (← caniuse
 links).
 At time of writing, it works in any recent Node.js or browser.
 Except IE, of course.

+## Development

+Pull requests with improvements of any size are appreciated.
+If anything about the code or documentation is unclear, do ask.

+To install the testing dependencies, run `npm install`.

+To run the automated tests and coding style check, run `npm test`.

 ## License